 It happened again recently at our base: a military spouse was reported to police for child endangerment.
 Her crime?
 She left her toddler unattended in their front yard.
 The mom said it was only for a few minutes while she was talking to a next door neighbor.
 But the neighbor who reported the incident claimed it was much longer.
 Eventually, the charges were dropped.
 But this poor mom will now be reviewed by Child Protective Services.
 Probably not the most helpful scenario for the middle of a deployment.

-I have lived in base housing for 5 years now, at two different military bases.
+I have lived in base housing for 7 years now, at three different military bases.
 On one hand, base housing offers military families a sense of safety and security.
 Neighborhoods on base seem old-fashioned and peaceful, a throwback to the town of Mayberry in the old Andy Griffith TV show.
 There are some people who don’t even lock their car or house.
 On the other hand, this peacefulness can lull residents into a false sense of security.
 Military children need to be safe and protected, even in base housing.

 No One Watches their Kids Every Moment.
 Not Even Me.